jamesbrunet/simple-git-example-2/README.md

-# This is my readme
+# My cool knock knock joke application

-James is cool
+James is cool, but also tells jokes now